-It is also important to note that neither Court in the above cases considered section 61 of the Courts Act.
+It is important to note that neither Court in the above cases considered section 61 of the Courts Act.
 Also that neither side in the instant case addressed us on the said section 61.
 We are of the view that had the High Courts done so they would have come to the conclusion that judicial officers are generally immune from suit in relation to judicial decisions unless bad faith is alleged and proved.
 Further that judicial review is not the way to address unsatisfactory judicial decisions.

-We must, with the greatest respect, also opine that the High Courts most certainly misapprehended/misapplied Order 59 and the Rules assuming they are applicable in this case.
+It is also, with the greatest respect, our view that the High Courts misapprehended/misapplied Order 59 and the Rules assuming they are applicable in this case.
 The RSC were made for the English jurisdiction to facilitate inter alia the management of tribunals and inferior courts.
 Our IRC clearly is not a tribunal.
 It is also not an inferior court.
 Actually we do not have a class of courts called inferior courts in Malawi.
 We have subordinate courts.
 The IRC is an example of a subordinate court.
 Subordinate, not inferior, to the High Court.
-Its management and that of all subordinate courts is via the Courts Act[Cap 3:02 of the Laws Malawi].
-Where a party is dissatisfied with the decision of a subordinate court including the IRC the said Act plus the Labour Relations Act[Cap 54:01 of the Laws of Malawi] provides for appeals, reviews and supervision.
+Its management and that of all subordinate courts is via the Courts Act[Cap 3:03 of the Laws Malawi].
+Where a party is dissatisfied with the decision of a subordinate court including the IRC the said Act plus the Industrial Relations Act provides for appeals, reviews and supervision.
 That is why we are of the view that the wording of Order 59 of the RSC notwithstanding it must never be taken to have authorized the judicial review of our subordinate courts' [the IRC inclusive] judicial decisions.

 We will say much the same about Order 19/20 and 23.
-Because judicial review is about administrative action, and not judicial decisions, whatever the above Order provides must be taken to be in relation to administrative decisions.
+Because judicial review is about administrative action, not judicial decisions, whatever the above Order provides must be taken to be in relation to administrative decisions.
 Actually the said order talks more about how to do a judicial review as opposed to who to do it against.
-One should not therefore use Order 19 rr.20 and 23 to justify the judicial review of judicial decisions merely because the decisions against which judicial review may be had look like the ones judicial officers make.
-That was meant, in our opinion, to cater for their, i.e. the judicial officers', administrative decisions.
+One should not therefore use the Order 19 rr.20 and 23 to justify a judicial review of judicial decisions merely because the decisions against which judicial review may be had look like the ones judicial officers make.
+That was meant, in our opinion, to cater for their administrative decisions.